tlerias/hellofresh-html-css-workshop/README.md

 ### Sticky Footer
 - [ ] Make the footer with the "Get cooking" button sticky to the bottom of the page.
-- [ ] Change the "Get cooking" Footer link to be an HTML Button instead, fix the styles.
+- [ ] Currently the "Get cooking" Footer link doesn't work.
+Make it go to the [HelloFresh Plans Page](https://www.hellofresh.com/plans)

 ## Commit & Reflect
 - [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github